NASA uses a huge amount of lifting equipment, both here on earth and up in space.

 We’ve collected just a few of the safety features that NASA implements for all of it’s earth-bound lifting equipment.
-This is just a fraction of what is outlined in their mandatory procedural requirements document for lifting device and equipment.
+This is just a fraction of what is outlined in their mandatory procedural requirements document for lifting equipment.
 We think this is especially interesting when compared with our own safety procedures, as we can see what is the same and what is different- so we think it’ll be interesting for you, too.

 NASA has its own committee dedicated to lifting equipment.
 They are responsible for overseeing the design, procurement, testing, inspection, maintenance, personnel certification and operation of all LDE.
 They also provide a forum for discussion and the exchange of information.